The Definitive Race Director Checklist

 - Past weather trends for that specific area.
 Weather is an uncertainty, but looking at past weather data can help provide an indication of what the weather might be like on your preferred race day.

-3. Name your event and design a race logo
+3. Pick a name for your event and design a race logo

 You’ll want your name and logo to be unique and stand out from other races.
 Your logo should be intriguing enough that participants are drawn to it and be professionally designed, so it looks good on the race T-shirt and other marketing materials.

-💡 Do make sure to check on Google to see if other races are already using your race's name; this will help prevent problems in the future if the name is a common one.
+Do make sure to check on Google to see if other races are already using your race's name; this will help prevent problems in the future if the name is a common one or if it has already been trademarked by someone else.
 Also, check to see if the website domain and social media handles are available before committing to your choice of name.

-4. Establish a registration price and build your budget
+4. Establish an entry fee and build your budget

 - Medical/First aid tent